 CRISTIANA PEGORARO, PIANIST and COMPOSER

-In 2008, she was the only European representative at the Spring Festival at the United Nations in New York, and performed in the hall of the General Assembly.
-That same year, she debuted at the Musikverein in Vienna and at the 16th edition of Umbria Jazz with two sold-out concerts.
+In 2008, she was the only European representative at the Spring Festival at the United Nations in New York, and performed in the hall of the General Assembly in front of ambassadors and dignitaries from 192 countries.
+That same year, she made her debut at the Musikverein in Vienna playing the last three Beethoven Sonatas and at the 16th edition of Umbria Jazz Winter with two sold-out concerts.

 She is the author of a book of poems called “Ithaka” and a series of children’s books based on Italian operas.

+Cristiana regularly presents master classes across the U.S. (including at The Juilliard School in New York), Europe, The Middle East, Asia and Australia.
 She supports various international organizations such as UNICEF, Amnesty International, World Food Programme and Emergency in their humanitarian efforts.